seri037/llcppg/llpkgstore.md

 }
 ```

-## Version conversion rules
+## Version mapping rules

-We use a mapping table to convert C library versions to llpkg versions.
+We use a mapping table to convert a original C library version to a **MappedVersion**.

 ### Initial version